 The next phase is mark-up, which occurs when prices are stabilized, and the stock begins to move higher.
 Technicians see the market making higher highs and higher lows, and it could be an indication that the bearish sentiment has changed.

 Continuing with the SPY example, shares were trending higher after the ETF was in the accumulation phase.
 Here’s a look at the chart during the mark -up phase.

-In the next phase of the life cycle of a market, sellers begin to take profits, and bearish activity comes back into play.
+In the next phase of the life cycle of a market, which is the stock distribution phase, sellers begin to take profits, and bearish activity comes back into play.
 After a bullish run — and it may be a long upswing — prices begin to top out, and traders take profits, leading to selling pressure.
 Moreover, momentum traders might pile in short, and speculators may see bearish sentiment in the cards, causing more selling pressure.
-The distribution phase occurs near the peak of the market.
+The stock distribution phase occurs near the peak of the market.